Mortlock Shield: 2022 ladder

+2023 Ladder

 Norwood Cup

 The Norwood Cup, formally North Adelaide Shield and Port Adelaide Cup is an Under-15's mixed Competition ran on the Saturday between the Mortlock Shield.
-The cup is sponsored by the Norwood Football Club who compete in the SANFL as the Eyre Peninsula falls under their academy zone which is in place to develop youth football to professional level in South Australia.
+The cup is sponsored by the Norwood Football Club who compete in the SANFL as the Eyre Peninsula falls under their country zone which is in place to develop youth football to professional level in South Australia.